 A Foundation in Art & Design

-Before launching my own practice, I refined my approach with three NYC-based landscape design firms.
-My background in fine arts, couture millinery, and a BFA from the Maryland Institute College of Art informs the way I see landscapes—not just as spaces, but as compositions of form, texture, and light.
+Before founding my practice, I honed my craft with several NYC-based landscape design studios.
+My background in fine arts, couture millinery, and a BFA from MICA continues to shape how I design: with attention to form, texture, and the sculptural potential of space.

-This artistic foundation shapes how I approach design—from the sculptural placement of trees to the way outdoor lighting creates depth and atmosphere.
+This foundation guides everything from the placement of trees to the way lighting creates depth and rhythm in the garden.

 Designing for Connection & Longevity